Kaxiercy/Kaxiercy.github.io/_pages/about.md

 Majoring in Environmental Science with a specialization in Atmospheric Environmental Science; GPA: 3.74/4.00 <br>

 **B.S.
 (2015–2019) | Shanxi University, Taiyuan, China** <br>
-Physical Geography and Resource Environment; GPA: 3.69/4.00 <br>
+Majoring in Physical Geography and Resource Environment; GPA: 3.69/4.00 <br>

 <br>